 AMTA National Convention

-The AMTA 2017 National Convention is September 13-16, 2017, in Pasadena, California.
+The AMTA 2017 National Convention is September 14-16, 2017, in Pasadena, California.
 Massage therapists, students, educators, exhibitors and speakers from across the country will engage in top-notch continuing education and networking.
-There are two education session formats:

 - General Education Session - Two to four hour sessions that are generally accessible to therapists at any level of their career.

 - Intensive Workshops – Eight hour sessions that are intended to be an intensive, hands-on learning environment.
 These sessions are offered within the main Convention education programming, September 14-16 or as Pre-Convention workshops on September 13.

 The AMTA 2017 Massage Therapy Schools Summit is February 23-24, 2017, in Boston, Massachusetts.
 Teachers, administrative staff, school owners and CE providers attend this important event.

 AMTA offers 60+ high quality online CE courses for massage therapists.